Mount Louisa

 Mount Louisa is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mount Louisa's dwelling structure, as per the latest Census, was predominantly houses at 94.2%.
-Other dwellings (semi-detached, apartments, 'other') constituted 5.7% of total dwellings.
-In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-Home ownership in Mount Louisa was at 21.4%, with mortgaged dwellings at 43.0% and rented ones at 35.7%.
-The median monthly mortgage repayment was $1,647, higher than Non-Metro Qld's $1,517.
-Median weekly rent in Mount Louisa was $350, compared to Non-Metro Qld's $305.
-Nationally, Mount Louisa's mortgage repayments were lower at $1,647 versus Australia's average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+Mount Louisa's dwelling structures, as per the latest Census, consisted of 94.2% houses and 5.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Home ownership in Mount Louisa stood at 21.4%, with the remaining dwellings either mortgaged (43.0%) or rented (35.7%).
+The median monthly mortgage repayment was $1,647, above Non-Metro Qld's average of $1,517.
+The median weekly rent figure was $350, compared to Non-Metro Qld's $305.
+Nationally, Mount Louisa's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing